Even though I don’t regularly invest in IPO’s, I keep a watch on ones I think are interesting.

 Why it matters

-• The shift to OTT(over the top) is a real trend as companies like Roku are starting to attract advertising dollars that were once the sole property of linear TV.
+• The shift to OTT(over the top) is a secular trend as companies like Roku are starting to attract advertising dollars that were once the sole property of linear TV.

 • Software is a better business than hardware; it scales better and the margins are fatter.